ADEPT-ML/Feature-Engineering/README.md

 # Feature-Engineering 🔎

 The service is responsible for feature-engineering on the data.
-For example it is responsible for calulating divs.
+For example, it is responsible for calculating diffs.

 ## Requirements

-+ Python >3.10
++ Python ≥ 3.10
 + All packages from requirements.txt

 ## Development